henry2004y/VisAnaJulia/docs/src/man/log.md

 ## User Recipe in Plots.jl

-There is a user recipe in Plots.
-This is exactly what I am looking for, but more issues are coming up.
-I have created a new branch for this development.
+There is a *extremely powerful* user recipe in Plots.

 * Repeatly using the same GKSTerm on Mac will display only white backgrounds in the end.
-* By default Plots uses gr() backend.
+* By default Plots uses `gr()` backend.
 The GR backend contour plot only accept vector x,y!
-* In Principle I don't want to have `Plots.jl` as a dependency.
+* I don't want to have `Plots.jl` as a dependency.
 With simple plotting features this can work, but we may encounter [issues](https://github.com/JuliaPlots/RecipesBase.jl/issues/72) later.
+After Julia 1.6 this may be completely solved!
+* There is already a [UnitfulRecipes.jl](https://github.com/jw3126/UnitfulRecipes.jl) that provides the capability of auto-displaying units in figure labels, and it works smoothly with my user recipe.
+Amazing.

 ## Scattered interpolation